ulthiel/Champ/Readme.md

 //We compute the baby Verma module for the W-representation the 2-dimensional
 //representation 1.1:
 > rho := W`Representations[0][2];
-> M:=VermaModule(H, rho);
+> M:=StandardModules(H, rho);
 Graded module of dimension 16 over an algebra with generator degrees [ 0, 0, -1,
 -1, 1, 1 ] over Multivariate rational function field of rank 2 over Rational
 Field.

 //I have implemented an own structure for garded modules that is used.
+//It's called ModGrOld (I started implementing a new type but this isn't fully
+//integrated right now.)
 //Recall that as a vector space, M is isomorphic to K[V]_W \otimes \lambda.
 //For each algebra generator of H (in this case w1, w2, y1, y2, x1, x2)
 //the action is encoded by a matrix.
 The chosen basis for the coinvariant